drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Strategy Like a General in the Battle

-The synthesis of the target compound can be viewed as a battle in which the strategy that is best suited to achieving the upcoming goal is applied.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/strategy-like-general-battle-076cdb24'><i class='fa fa-play' aria-hidden='true'></i></button>The synthesis of the target compound can be viewed as a battle in which the strategy that is best suited to achieving the upcoming goal is applied.
 The current status must be permanently assessed and the strategy revised.
 The medicinal chemist must find the appropriate reagents at minimum price and the best synthetic scheme to achieve this goal as quickly as possible.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/how_analyze.png){: loading=lazy }
 ### Flexibility in the Strategy

-Many syntheses contain surprises and the chemist must be prepared to circumvent difficulties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/flexibility-strategy-d4cfaa03'><i class='fa fa-play' aria-hidden='true'></i></button>Many syntheses contain surprises and the chemist must be prepared to circumvent difficulties.
 "Flexibility" is the keyword and must be present at multiple levels, as discussed in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/escaliers4.png){: loading=lazy }
 #### Flexibility in the Synthetic Program

-In terms of chemistry, the synthetic scheme must be as flexible as possible.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/flexibility-synthetic-program-f4aa5e7a'><i class='fa fa-play' aria-hidden='true'></i></button>In terms of chemistry, the synthetic scheme must be as flexible as possible.
 As many problems as possible must be predicted in advance at the design stages of a chemical program, so that there are alternative solutions available if a reaction fails to work.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.